deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "No, the helmet and breathing mask form part of the midsuit.
 What you're seeing here is the digital camo skin of the helmet."
 Cavendish answered.

-Baseball had a question.
+BASEBALL had a question.
 "Sir: Gyroscopes?"

 "You remember Firth's demonstration of angular momentum yesterday?
 Well, gyroscopes exploit that same phenomenon to keep you stable in space.